GeoscienceAustralia/ptha/R/README.md

 earthquakes with dimensions determined to (approximately) agree with the
     scaling relations of Strasser et al (2010).

 * Assign an mean annual rate to each event in the earthquake catalogue.
+This is based on seismic moment conservation principles, and requires the user to specify the source-zone convergence rate and various other parameters controlling seismicity.
+Uncertainties can be accounted for using a logic tree.

 * Compute the tsunami associated with each event in the catalogue by linearly combining the unit-source tsunami.